marcelocra/devmagic/README.md

 └── .devcontainer/        ← submodule
     ├── devcontainer.json
     ├── docker-compose.yml
-    ├── Dockerfile
-    └── README.md
+    └── ...
 ```

 From here, open the project in VS Code and "Reopen in Container."

+> [!NOTE]
+> Once it is possible to [extend a devcontainer](https://github.com/devcontainers/spec/issues/22), this step won't be necessary anymore and we'll be able to simply:
+>
+> ```json
+> {
+>   "name": "My Project",
+>   "extends": ".devcontainer/devcontainer.json"
+> }
+> ```
+>
+> But don't hold your breath... the issue is from 2022.

-## Using Auxiliary Services (Ollama, Postgres, etc.) <a id="aux"></a>
+## Using Auxiliary Services <a id="aux"></a>

 This environment is designed to be modular.
-The main dev container starts by default, and you can bring up additional services like `ollama` or `postgres` on demand.
+The main dev container starts by default, and you can bring up additional services on demand.

+See `docker-compose.yml` for the full list of available services and their configuration.
+Below are some examples of how to use them.

 This process starts **after** you have already opened your project in the dev container.